How do you know your set-point weight in life after sport…and what even is set point weight?

 When I started my intuitive eating journey, I heard about the set-point weight theory, but brushed it off.
 I really believed, especially as a dietitian, that this number I had in mind was my true “ideal” weight, and I needed to do everything I could to reach that weight.
-Did you know, that only about 10% of people who lose weight with dieting actually keep it off for over a year?
+Did you know, that by year 5 after weight loss, most people will have regained 80% or more of the weight originally lost?
 That’s because dieting causes our body to think we are starving.
-And therefore decides to keep a little extra weight, just in case!
-Just in case it doesn’t get enough food.
+And therefore adjusts how much energy our body uses, making it harder and harder to maintain the caloric deficit needed to keep the weight off.

 So…what is a set point weight?

 Set point weight is the weight you can maintain effortlessly, feel your absolute best at, AND where your body functions optimally.
 That last part is super important.
 It’s the weight you can live without needing to manipulate what you eat, how much you move, counting, tracking or measuring.
 It’s easy to maintain, and where you feel most comfortable mentally AND physically.
 Your body’s “happy place”.